-Archaeological findings indicate Brazil's early agrarian and seminomadic indigenous groups (see p.
-1 of History and Myth) in the Amazon and Cerrado (see p.
-2-3 of Political and Social Relations) had complex economies that included urban planning infrastructure and waste disposal schemes.
-Through the Treaty of Tordesillas with Spain (see p.
-2 of History and Myth), Portugal developed Brazil's hardwood trade, establishing the region's first feitoria (trading station) to the north of present-day Rio de Janeiro in 1502.
+Archaeological findings indicate Brazil's early agrarian and seminomadic indigenous groups (see History and Myth) in the Amazon and Cerrado (see Political and Social Relations) had complex economies that included urban planning infrastructure and waste disposal schemes.
+Through the Treaty of Tordesillas with Spain (see History and Myth), Portugal developed Brazil's hardwood trade, establishing the region's first feitoria (trading station) to the north of present-day Rio de Janeiro in 1502.

 After founding settlements in São Vicente and Olinda in the early 1530s, the Portuguese built large sugarcane plantations with sugar mills known as economic engenhos (engines) across the Northeast.
-At first, the Portuguese enslaved indigenous peoples to work the plantations, but after the Jesuits, a Catholic order (see p.
-2 of Religion and Spirituality), protested this practice, Portugal enslaved millions of Africans to perform the labor (see p.
-3 of History and Myth).
+At first, the Portuguese enslaved indigenous peoples to work the plantations, but after the Jesuits, a Catholic order (see Religion and Spirituality), protested this practice, Portugal enslaved millions of Africans to perform the labor (see History and Myth).
 In search of new income sources, colonists invested in cattle ranching and moved inland, where they discovered precious metals that led to Brazil's 18th-century gold rush.

-Soon after gaining independence in 1822 (see p.
-5 of History and Myth), Brazil faced economic decline, as population outpaced GDP growth.
+Soon after gaining independence in 1822 (see History and Myth), Brazil faced economic decline, as population outpaced GDP growth.
 Between 1866-70, coffee replaced sugar as the country's economic growth engine.
 Brazil built over 4,000 mi of railways to transport coffee grown on inland farms, largely in the Southeast, to coastal ports.
 By 1891, coffee accounted for 63% of the country's exports, and the center of Brazil's economy had shifted from the Northeast to the Southeast.
-Meanwhile, facing a labor shortage after abolishing slavery in 1888 (see p.
-7 of History and Myth), Brazil used immigrant labor, much of which was from Italy, to fill the gap.
+Meanwhile, facing a labor shortage after abolishing slavery in 1888 (see History and Myth), Brazil used immigrant labor, much of which was from Italy, to fill the gap.
 In the 1890s, around 733,000 people immigrated to the country, many to work on coffee farms.

-After Brazil's 1889 transition to a republic (see p.
-7 of History and Myth), the economy deteriorated due to financial crises in Argentina, as the countries' economies were closely intertwined.
+After Brazil's 1889 transition to a republic (see History and Myth), the economy deteriorated due to financial crises in Argentina, as the countries' economies were closely intertwined.
 In response, many low-income Brazilians moved onto fazendas (farms) or latifúndios (estates), some of which were bigger than small European countries.
 In a feudal-like system, fazendeiros (estate owners) made their tenants harvest labor-intensive cash crops in exchange for land, neglecting local consumption and forcing Brazil to import some 80% of its grain needs.
 In lieu of an interconnected domestic economy, Brazil had disparate regional economies that were dependent on commodity exports, such as Amazonian rubber that led to a boom in the North from about 1880-1910.
 Through the 1920s, economic activity concentrated in the Southeast and South, with four states - São Paulo, Minas Gerais, Rio de Janeiro, and Rio Grande do Sul - harvesting 60% of crops and producing 75% of industrial products.

 In the 1930s, the Great Depression halted global coffee demand, slashing the country's economic growth.
-The Depression's lasting effects caused an external debt crisis that helped lead to the rise of Getúlio Vargas's populist dictatorship (see p.
-8-9 of History and Myth).
+The Depression's lasting effects caused an external debt crisis that helped lead to the rise of Getúlio Vargas's populist dictatorship (see History and Myth).
 Brazil responded to World War II by diversifying into textiles, food products, and tobacco to meet growing global demand.